Nicole ‘Snooki’ Polizzi Stuns Fans With Big Baby News

 “You need another girl for Sissy!” said one social media user.

 “I have 4 kids: 2 boys and 2 girls…. it seemed to balance out better at 4.
-3 always seemed crazy wild but with the 4th it just kinda chilled….lol.” stated a second follower.
+3 always seemed crazy wild but with the 4th it just kinda chilled….lol,” stated a second follower.

 “Beautiful and dedicated mommy,” remarked a third fan.